 - (1) The Committee has discretion as to whether to pay or not pay a bonus, subject to satisfaction of performance conditions.
-For illustrative purposes only, the bonuses paid for fiscal year 2011 were: Mr. Farr-\$2,400,000; Mr. Galvin-\$1,175,000; Mr. Monser-\$900,000; Mr. Dellaquila-\$800,000; Mr. Peters-\$850,000; Mr. Ashmore-\$725,000; and Mr. Steeves-\$725,000. - (2) The Committee has discretion as to whether to pay or not pay a bonus, subject to satisfaction of performance conditions.
-This column assumes the Committee would not pay a bonus or make a performance shares payout. - (3) There would be no additional acceleration or special treatment for annual cash incentive opportunities for the fiscal year in which the Change of Control - (4) Represents market value of \$41.31 per share minus exercise price for all unvested options (but not less than zero).
+For illustrative purposes only, the bonuses paid for fiscal year 2012 were: Mr. Farr-\$1,900,000; Mr. Galvin-\$950,000; Mr. Monser-\$850,000; Mr. Dellaquila-\$800,000; Mr. Peters-\$800,000; Mr. Ashmore-\$700,000; and Mr. Steeves-\$700,000. - (2) The Committee has discretion as to whether to pay or not pay a bonus, subject to satisfaction of performance conditions.
+This column assumes the Committee would not pay a bonus or make a performance shares payout. - (3) There would be no additional acceleration or special treatment for annual cash incentive opportunities for the fiscal year in which the Change of Control occurs. - (4) Represents market value of \$48.27 per share minus exercise price for all unvested options (but not less than zero).
 The number of unvested options for each named executive officer is set forth in the Outstanding Equity Awards at Fiscal Year-End table at page 35 above. - (5) The Committee has discretion to provide a prorated, other or no payout, subject to the achievement of performance conditions. - (6) For illustrative purposes only, assumes Committee does not allow any payout for the performance share awards granted in 2010.
 See Outstanding Equity Awards at Fiscal Year-End table at page 35 above. - (7) The amount shown includes the entire amount of 2010 awards. - (8) The Committee has discretion to provide for continued vesting of unvested restricted stock or to reduce the vesting period to not less than three years.
-Assumes Committee would exercise its discretion to not allow any further vesting.

-- (9) Represents a prorated amount of the value of all unvested shares of restricted stock, based on number of years elapsed and rounding up to whole years.
+Assumes Committee would exercise its discretion to not allow any further vesting. - (9) Represents a prorated amount of the value of all unvested shares of restricted stock, based on number of years elapsed and rounding up to whole years.
 See Outstanding Equity Awards at Fiscal Year-End table at page 35 above. - (10) The amount shown includes the value of all unvested shares of restricted stock.
 See Outstanding Equity Awards at Fiscal Year-End table at page 35 above. - (11) Amounts shown include any difference between the discounted present value of benefits in such event compared to amounts shown in the Pension Benefits table.
-Upon a Change of Control, the amounts shown also include the discounted present value of any unvested amounts under the Pension Restoration Plan. - (12) Represents face amount of policies paid for by the Company which are not generally available to all employees.
+Upon a Change of Control, the amounts shown also include the discounted present value of any unvested amounts under the Pension Restoration Plan. - (12) Represents face amount of policies paid for by the Company which are not generally available to all employees. - (13) Mr. Galvin has announced his retirement from the Company effective on February 5, 2013.
+It is expected that Mr. Galvin will become a consultant to the Company after his retirement, on terms to be determined.